cirbuk/resolver/README.md

 Transformers can be defined in 3 places

 1. mapping: This transformer affects only the mapping for which it is defined. eg. The transformer defined in the above code.
+A mapping transformer, if defined will always be called.
-2. `resolve()` function call: This transformer affects every mapping in the template that is passed to it
+2. `resolve()` function call: When `resolve()` is called, a `transformer` function can be passed in the `options`(see [resolve()](#resolver.resolve())).
+This transformer will be called for every mapping in the template, other than the mappings that have a transformer already defined.
+3. `new Resolver()`: When a resolver instance is created, a transformer can b e passed in the `options`(see [options](#options)).
+This transformer will be called for all mappings for all calls to the `resolve()` function.

+Rules for transformer invocation are as follows

+1. Only one transformer will be called for a mapping
+2. Order of precedence of if transformers have been defined in multiple levels - mapping > `resolve()` > `new Resolver()`

+## transformMap

 ## API